Husky110/stable-diffusion-webui-docker/README.md

    - The OS might be limited to Linux for now.
      - There are maaaaany links in the docker-compose.yaml-file that are all with Linux-Path-separators.
 I am not sure if or how well they translate to Windows...
  - The install-process is a bit more complicated when it runs into errors.
 You have to look out a bit, but in general everything should be very clear.
- - Duplicates in FaceRestore- and ControlNet-Files
+ - Possible Duplicates in FaceRestore- and ControlNet-Files
-   - Since A1111 and ComfyUI have a very different folder-structure in parts and due to the fact that I could not find a way to mount the ControlNet-Model-Folder properly, there might be duplicate files.
+   - A1111 and ComfyUI are sometimes not compatible in their folder-structures.
+Therefore, some duplicate files are possible.
-     - This should not be "bad" but can be a bit inconvenient.
+     - This should not be considered "bad" but more "inconvenient".

 ## Credits
 Most credits go to [AbdBarho](https://github.com/AbdBarho) for doing the pioneer work.
 I just added to that. :)